-Kilpatrick draws conservative panel
+Kilpatrick draws conservative panel in bid for freedom

 Former Detroit Mayor Kwame Kilpatrick’s long-shot bid for a new trial rests with an appeals court panel dominated by judges nominated by Republican presidents.